jhpyle/docassemble/_docs/fields.md

 ## <a name="generic"></a>The `generic object` modifier

-The [`generic object` modifier] is explained more fully in the [section on modifiers], but here is an example:
+The [`generic object` modifier] is explained more fully in the [section on question modifiers], but here is an example:

 {% include side-by-side.html demo="generic-object" %}